Aggressively Protecting Clients in the New Jersey Courts for More than 30 Years.

 The Middlesex County law firm of Brause, Brause & Ventrice, L.L.C., has extensive experience advising clients throughout the State of New Jersey on all aspects of spousal support.
 The following is a brief explanation of the types of spousal support available and the factors that New Jersey courts use to determine whether to award spousal support.
-For more information, contact a spousal support lawyer at our firm.Factors in Determining Alimony
+For more information, contact a Middlesex County spousal support lawyer at our firm.Factors in Determining Alimony

 In setting the amount and duration of spousal support, the courts generally consider a number of factors set by law, including: